Skip to content

 Here are the most common types of finishes you will encounter:

-Migaki (polished)
+Migaki (Polished)

 Tsuchime (hammered)

-Although the small “holes” can help the food release the blade more easily, the purpose is primarily aesthetic – a visual sign of the craftsmanship behind the knife.
+Although the small "holes" can help the food to release the blade more easily, the purpose is primarily aesthetic - a visual sign of the craftsmanship behind the knife.

 Kurouchi (black finish)